This post was first published in 2010, and rewritten/updated in 2016.

 - Check them out online – you may be able to find the names of other writers who’ve worked with them

-- Weed out problem clients.
-You don’t have to accept everyone – if someone gives you bad vibes, turn them down.
+- Weed out problem clients in advance.
+You don’t have to accept everyone – if someone gives you bad vibes, turn them down (see the Further Reading for more on that).

 I Don’t Want These Clients! – post from Anne on About Freelance Writing, setting out the types of problem clients you’ll want to watch out for.